-In 1968, the U.S. Congress passed the Federal Fair Housing Act that protects citizens from discrimination based on race, color, national origin, religion, and gender that was added in 1974.
-In 1988 an amendment was passed to include disability and familial status.
-In 1988, Georgia passed the Georgia Fair Housing Law that prohibits discrimination in housing and housing related activities based on race, color, national origin, religion, sex, disability familial status the (presence of children under 18 in the household).
+In 1968, the U.S. Congress passed the Federal Fair Housing Act that protects citizens from discrimination based on race, color, national origin, religion, and gender that was later added in 1974.
+In 1988, an amendment was passed to include disability and familial status.
+In 1988, Georgia passed the Georgia Fair Housing Law that prohibits discrimination in housing and housing related activities based on race, color, national origin, religion, sex, disability, and familial status (the presence of children under 18 in the household).

 The Georgia Fair Housing Law (GFHL) is substantially equivalent to Title VIII of the Civil Rights Act of 1968, as amended the “Fair Housing Act”, and certain portions of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
 The Fair Housing Act, the ADA, and Section 504 prohibit the same types of discriminatory practices as the GFHL on a nationwide basis.

-The National Fair Housing Act Legislative History (Civil Rights Act of 1968) represents the culmination of three years (1966-1968) of congressional consideration of housing discrimination legislation.
+The Federal Fair Housing Act's Legislative History (Title VIII of the Civil Rights Act of 1968) represents the culmination of three years (1966-1968) of congressional consideration of housing discrimination legislation.